Mindful-AI-Assistants/SumBot/README.md

 11. :art: **Customization:** SumBot can be customized to meet specific needs, such as adjusting the length of the summary or the emoji reaction that triggers the bot.

+12. :gear: **Artificial Intelligence:** SumBot utilizes the OpenAI API, powered by the GPT model, one of the most advanced AI models for understanding and generating text.

 #